-- Re-distribute clothing and other slightly used items – We collect from the Hanoi community and other places some slightly used clothing, toys, books, and other items to re-distribute them into these mountain areas.
+- Re-distribute clothing and other slightly used items – We collect some slightly used clothing, toys, books, and other items from the Hanoi community and other places to re-distribute them into these mountain areas.
 We will give this clothing to the community.

 Do I need to speak Vietnamese in Vietnam?

 Learning to speak a few words in Vietnamese will help you have a better trip to Vietnam.
-As with any place you travel, if you can pick up a few local words usually it shows the local people that you want to try to get to know a bit more about their country and culture.
+As with any place you travel, if you can pick up a few local words, it usually shows the local people that you want to try to get to know a bit more about their country and culture.